nikkijuk/pigeongram/README.md

 ### send and fail only after 3 retries

-Service tesk are normally executed synchronously.
+Service tesks are normally executed synchronously.
 In this case task itself and engine run in same database transaction and if it's rolled back step fails.

 When performing tasks asynchronously engine needs to have save point before running java delegates execute method.
 In this case process engine and task itself don't use same database transaction, and thus failure in task doesn't roll back step execution.